wpyoga/openvz6-glibc-patch/ubuntu/README.md

 1. Upgrade the system to 22.04 Jammy
 1. Patch, build, and install glibc 2.35 using another set of patches

+Reboot after installing glibc, because there seem to be errors.

 ## Notes